 The present account predicts that transitive subject extraction out of a clause that does not contain an intervening DP object will be licit.
 This is generally the case in LOW-ABS languages, in which objects remain low and the EEC is absent.
-However, there are also several interesting environments in HIGH-ABS languages in which this prediction can be tested language-internally.
+If on the other hand, in a LOW-ABS language, special factors cause the object to raise above the subject, we predict-all else being equal-that an extraction restriction should arise.
+Tsotsil presents evidence that this prediction is borne out, discussed in appendix A. By the same token, if in a HIGH-ABS language we find specific environments which do not involve an intervening DP object, we predict subject extraction to be well formed.

-There are (at least) three environments in which transitive subjects extract in High-abs languages without the use of AF morphology, each examined below.
-First, the EEC has been reported to be obviated in environments of which both the subject and object DP occupy the left periphery, in apparent examples of multiple extraction.
-We examine two possible accounts of this fact, both consistent with our proposal.
-Second, in some languages, transitive clauses with bare NP objects have been noted to permit ergative subject extraction.
-Here we propose that the transitive NP object moves above the subject but, due to the fact that it lacks a [D] feature, it will not intervene if the Ā-probe is relativized to [D].
-Finally, constructions with reflexive and "extended reflexive" objects permit transitive subject extraction.
+There are (at least) two environments in which transitive subjects extract in HIGH-ABS languages without the use of AF morphology, each examined below.
+First, in some languages, transitive clauses with bare NP objects have been noted to permit ergative subject extraction.
+Here we propose that the transitive NP object moves above the subject but, due to the fact that it lacks a [D] feature, it will not intervene if the \bar{A} -probe is relativized to [D].
+Second, constructions with reflexive and "extended reflexive" objects permit transitive subject extraction.
 Here, we propose that the object undergoes movement to a position above the subject, but then reconstructs for binding purposes; in section 4 below we offer a formal proposal for why such objects will not count as interveners.
-In the remainder of this section we show that all three environments, summarized in (55), are attested in High-abs Mayan languages.
+In the remainder of this section we show that both environments, summarized in (37), are attested in HIGH-ABS Mayan languages.

-(55) Environments in which the EEC lifted in HIGH-ABS languages a. both subje ect and ob iect appe ear in the lef t peripher v, in the orde r S-O- V ((§3.1.1)

-c. object is a reflexive or extended reflexive (§3.1.3)
+(37) Environments in which the EEC lifted in HIGH-ABS languages a. object is a bare NP (§3.1.1) b. object is a reflexive or extended reflexive (§3.1.2)